GeoinformationSystems/GeooperatorBrowser/README.md

 Please send any questions to Johannes Brauner (https://github.com/jbrauner).

 The geooperator thesaurus data model used here is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

+The geooperator thesaurus is also integrated into the 52North Geprocessing Appstore (https://github.com/52North/GeoprocessingAppstore).